Ageing eyes: Signs of eye problems in elderly

 Being aware of certain warning signs can also help you take appropriate steps to maintain your eyesight, particularly if vision symptoms occur suddenly.
 In many cases, such as with a detached retina or rapid onset of glaucoma, prompt intervention is essential to avoid or minimise permanent vision loss.

 While many eye problems can occur at any age, they are often more common in older individuals.
-Unfortunately, aging also increases your risk for certain types of sight-threatening eye conditions that can lead to blindness.
+Unfortunately, ageing also increases your risk for certain types of sight-threatening eye conditions that can lead to blindness.

 10 signs and symptoms of eye problems

 The following signs and symptoms can indicate a medical emergency or an urgent condition that could cause significant vision loss over time.
 In most cases, you should see your optician as soon as possible if you experience: